ben1sheff/ben1sheff.github.io/content/authors/admin/_index.md

 ## About Me

-Benjamin Sheff is a postdoctoral researcher at with the high energy theory group at the University of Utah Department of Physics and Astronomy.
-His past research focuses on forming testable predictions to confront theories for physics beyond the Standard Model with data.
-He has worked primarily with variations of Supersymmetric models with Higgsino-like and Wino-like Dark Matter, narrowing the available parameter space using results from direct detection experiments, electron EDM measurements, indirect detection through gamma ray and neutrino telescopes, and Higgs mass measurements.
+I am a postdoctoral researcher at with the high energy theory group at the University of Utah Department of Physics and Astronomy.
+My past research focuses on forming testable predictions to confront theories for physics beyond the Standard Model with data.
+I have worked primarily with variations of Supersymmetric models with Higgsino-like and Wino-like Dark Matter, narrowing the available parameter space using results from direct detection experiments, electron EDM measurements, indirect detection through gamma ray and neutrino telescopes, and Higgs mass measurements.

-Going forward, he is interested in leveraging this experience in physical system intuition, modeling, and data handling to further the field of AI engineering and robotics, with a particular interest in robot learning.
+I am looking to leverage this experience in data handling and problem solving in the field of machine learning and artificial intelligence, with a particular interest in robotics.
+To this end, I have recently worked on computer vision projects along with participating in Fellowship.AI to work with recent LLM advances.

 [def]: https://lsa.umich.edu/physics/people/faculty/jwells.html